goauthentik/authentik/website/docs/providers/entra/index.md

 -   For users, authentik only saves the full display name, not separate first and family names.

--   By default, authentik maps a user’s email, a user’s name, and their active status.
+-   By default, authentik synchs a user’s email, a user’s name, and their active status between Entra ID and authetnik.
 For groups, the name is synced.

 Refer to Microsoft documentation for further details.